top of page

 2

 a.
-Company publishes a cage-free commitment pledging to only use or sell eggs from cage-free farms.
+The company publishes a cage-free commitment stating that it will only use or sell eggs from cage-free farms.

 Icons-03.jpg